lgtm-migrator/fetch/README.md

 ## Introduction

-We could abstract the process of fetching data (building `Request` and handling `Response`) as a Monad, and everything now could be expressed as a transition from one Monad to another.
+We could abstract the process of fetching data (building `Request` and handling `Response`) as a Monad, and actions like setting body or adding header could be now expressed as a transition from one Monad to another.

 ### Core